raphaelouthier/raphaelouthier.github.io/content/projects/memory_management/mm_2.md

 - Supports all sizes that fit in a superblock.
 - Supports block allocation and free.
-- Block size not required at block free.
+- Block size is not required at block free.
 - Block header -> extra memory consumption.
 - Block header -> no alignment guarantees except for the fundamental order.
 Aligned allocation is possible but requires more metadata or allocation time.
 - Allocation and free are slower than other methods due to block split and coalescing.